-The New River Gorge Bridge carries US 19 over the New River near Fayetteville, West Virginia.
-It is the largest arch bridge in the Western Hemisphere and the second highest crossing in the United States.
+The New River Gorge Bridge carries US Route 19 over the New River near Fayetteville, West Virginia.
+It is the largest arch bridge in the Western Hemisphere and the second-highest crossing in the United States.

 Between the 1960s and 1970s, Appalachian Development Highway System (ADHS) Corridor L was being completed as a four-lane expressway between Interstates 64 and 77 in Beckley and US Route 60 in Summersville, and as a two-lane expressway north to Interstate 79.
 The highway, to be designated as US Route 19, would allow traffic to move through the central portion of the state without having to go through Charleston and along much of the two-lane West Virginia Turnpike.